Stochastic leverage effect in high-frequency data: a Fourier based analysis: Introduction

 \section{Introduction}

-The leverage effect is one of the most striking empirical regularity observed in the financial time series.
-In its classical interpretation given by Black \cite{B} and Christie \cite{C82}, the effect refers to the negative and constant correlation typically observed between returns and their respective volatilities.
-The papers \cite{BW00,C87,C92,F87,FW01,G05,N91} and \cite{W01} are a non exhaustive list of the empirical works investigating the presence of constant and negative correlation between returns and volatilities across different financial asset types.
-The authors observe that the effect is in general larger for aggregate market index returns than for individual stocks, see discussion in \cite{T96}, and detectable at frequencies lower than or equal to $1$ day.
-For high-frequency data, i.e. intra-daily data, not all the empirical works in the literature find consensus in interpreting the leverage effect as above.
-In fact, there are studies which indeed demonstrate the presence of a constant and negative correlation between returns and volatilities, see \cite{AFL13,B06,T96} and also others which support the claim of a time-varying \cite{BR10,FW01,Y05}, or itself stochastic correlation between returns and volatilities \cite{ASFLWY13,AJ14,CW,KX17,MT20,MW,MZ09}.
+The leverage effect is one of the most striking empirical regularity observed in financial time series.
+In its classical interpretation given by \cite{B} and \cite{C82}, the effect refers to the negative and constant correlation typically observed between returns and their respective volatilities. \cite{BW00,C87,C92,F87,FW01,G05,N91} and \cite{W01} empirically investigate the presence of constant and negative correlation between returns and volatilities across different financial asset types.
+They observe that the effect is in general larger for aggregate market index returns than for individual stocks, see discussion in \cite{T96}, and detectable at frequencies lower than or equal to $1$ day.

-In a high-frequency framework, it is then more appropriate to interpret the leverage effect as in A\"it Sahalia et al. \cite{AFL13}, i.e. as the instantaneous correlation between returns and the increments of their volatilities.
-This definition also allows us to obtain an easy interpretation of the effect in a stochastic volatility model set-up.
-More precisely, let the logarithmic asset price $p$ and the volatility process $\sigma^2$ be a solution to the system of equations